 Insurers use this information to determine your risk factor.
 If you have a history of frequent claims, expect to pay more on your insurance premiums.
-In this article, Part 1 describes the two types of CLUE reports and the information each gives, Part 2 talks about how your CLUE report affects you, and Part 3 tells you how to get a copy of your CLUE report and dispute any erroneous information on it.
+Here’s how to find and manage your CLUE report.

 Your CLUE report comes in two versions.
 The first, a CLUE personal property report, is a report for claims on your personal property, such as your home.
 The second type, a CLUE personal auto report, deals specifically with claims you’ve made on a car.
 Regardless of the type of CLUE report, each report should contain the following information: